hammar/hammar.github.io/03-code.md

 permalink: /code/
 ---

+My most noteworthy contributions have been through the [RealEstateCore project](https://www.realestatecore.io), and are available through the [RealEstateCore GitHub organization](https://github.com/RealEstateCore/).

-Below you will find a subset of the code that I've been involved in and that has been publicly released.
+Below you will find a subset of other code that I've been involved in and that has been publicly released.

 ## Semantic tools